‘RHOP’ Star Ashley Darby Disses Monique Samuels Again, Says She’s Fake

 “My mom and I are still establishing boundaries and figuring out how to find our pure relationship without financial ties,” Ashley told Bravo.
 “We’re getting there.
 We’re not 100 percent there, but we’re almost there.”

-Many RHOP fans have accused Ashley of being a gold-digger who’s using Michael to support herself and her mom.
+Many RHOP fans have accused Ashley of being a gold digger who’s using Michael to support herself and her mom.
 Ashley insists she loves her husband.